I Go to Sleep: Ray Davies's demo

 Ray Davies composed "I Go to Sleep" on 23 May 1965.
 Working on the piano at his parents' home in Fortis Green, north London, he wrote the song while awaiting news about the birth of his and his wife's first child.
 The following day, the song was one of seven for which he recorded demos at Regent Sound Studios in central London.
 (Note: The biographer Doug Hinman hypothesises that all of the demo recordings may have been rushed to tape for potential clients at the Music Publishers Association's First British Song Festival, which was held that same day.)
-The recording features a solo vocal from Davies while he plays piano.
+The recording features overdubbed vocals from Davies whilst he plays piano.

 The Kinks never formally recorded the song.
-Band biographer Johnny Rogan considers the lack of a Kinks recording strange, since the material they recorded around the same time was "obviously inferior".
+Band biographer Johnny Rogan considers the lack of a Kinks recording strange, given that the material they recorded around the same time was "obviously inferior".
 Davies's demo remained unreleased until April 1998, when it appeared as a bonus track on the CD remaster of Kinda Kinks.
 Sanctuary Records later included it on the 2014 box set The Kinks Anthology 1964–1971.

 Cover versions

 Early covers

 In June 1965, during the Kinks' first US tour, Davies's song publisher Edward Kassner shopped his song catalogue to various artists.
 Kassner succeeded in convincing the American jazz singer Peggy Lee to cover "I Go to Sleep", which she recorded backed by a studio orchestra conducted by Sid Feller.
 Capitol Records included the song on Lee's 1965 album Then Was Then – Now Is Now!, and the label also released it as a single, but it failed to chart.
 (Note: In a 2012 interview with BBC Radio, Davies suggested that the song was commissioned by Lee, adding that he wrote the song specifically with her voice in mind.)

 During the same US tour, after a Kinks show in Philadelphia on 19 June, the singer Mary Wells expressed to Davies a desire to record the song, but he rejected the offer since it had already been promised to Lee.
 Around 30 June, as the American singer Cher finished recording her debut album at Gold Star Studios, Larry Page convinced her to record the song for that album.
-The English Beat group the Applejacks issued a cover of the song as a single in the UK on 27 August 1965, but it failed to chart.
+The English beat group the Applejacks issued a cover of the song as a single in the UK on 27 August 1965, but it failed to chart.

 The German singer Marion (de) (later known as Marion Maerz) covered the song in 1967.
 Page produced the record in London.
 The song was released in West Germany and the UK.
 Marion performed this song as the first and only German female singer in the famous German music program Beat Club.